Jake Delhomme: Personal life

 Delhomme (right) and his cousin Kevin Melancon promoting the work of Civitan clubs with developmentally disabled people.

 Delhomme married Keri Melancon in 2000; the two were childhood sweethearts, and were "Junior Sweethearts" at Teurlings Catholic.
 They have two daughters: Lauren Elizabeth, who was born on December 17, 2001, and Lindsey Marie, who was born on February 25, 2007.
 The Delhommes are devout Catholics.
 Delhomme wears #17 because it is the date of his first daughter's birthday, and she was born after 17 hours of labor.
 He and his family are Panthers fans.

 Delhomme has garnered popularity as a pitch-man for the fast food restaurant Bojangles', where he is often depicted as a single-minded fried-chicken addict who audibles Bojangles' "fixin's" at the line of scrimmage.
 One commercial parodies the film Jerry Maguire and the line "Show me the money!"; former teammate with the Panthers Steve Smith is featured in a cameo.
 Another commercial with Smith portrays the duo as the Dukes of Hazzard, driving the General Lee with a large chicken head on the roof.

 Delhomme has also done SunCom Wireless limited edition cell phone commercials that feature a Panthers logo and his signature, and he has appeared in public service announcements for Civitan International.
 Delhomme is noted for licking his fingers before every play, and sticking his tongue out as part of his focus.

 The official Panthers website featured a regular discussion with Delhomme during the regular season, known as "Cajun Up with Jake".

 Since retiring from football in 2011, Delhomme returned to his hometown of Breaux Bridge, Louisiana, and worked in banking while also breeding racehorses.
 His best, a mare named Forest Lake who won several stakes races, retired in 2017 and was sent to be bred in Kentucky.
+Another, Touchuponastar, is trained by his brother Jeff Delhomme and has earned nearly $1.7 million as of December 2025.

 On July 9, 2019, the Panthers announced that Delhomme would be inducted into the team's Hall of Honor along with Jordan Gross, Wesley Walls, and Steve Smith Sr. On August 14, 2019, he was named to the Panthers' radio team as a color analyst.